Download your free employee handbook template and ensure that your employees are aware of your policies.

 Each employee signs to accept what your company stands for in terms of health and safety, equality and diversity, working in confined spaces, drug and alcohol policies etc. The list is as long as your company health and safety policy.

-The full table of contents for the Employee Handbook is listed towards the bottom of this page so that you can see all the areas covered.
+The full table of contents for our Free Employee Handbook template is listed towards the bottom of this page so that you can see all the areas covered.
 By getting your staff to sign and agree to this you are protecting yourself and your company.

 The front page of our employee handbooks contains the following text:

 - Upon receipt of this handbook employees must familiarise themselves with its content and follow the guidelines set out to comply with Our safe working practices.

 - If any part of this document is not clearly understood the reader should contact a manager or supervisor who will be able to clarify and offer further explanation.

 - Once an employee has read and understood this handbook, they should complete and hand the acceptance form to a manager or supervisor.